syedsaqib2457/php-hash/readme.md

 ### An Essential API Framework for Cloud Privacy and Security

-Develop secure applications using a free open-source backend API framework built with excessive simplicity.
+Develop secure applications using a backend API framework built with excessive simplicity.

 ### Build and Orchestrate Powerful Cloud Applications the Right Way